-Our Environmental Strategy focuses on tackling the underlying causes that are driving nature's decline - notably the food system and climate change.
-We have therefore set an ambitious target of reducing carbon emissions from business operations and travel as much as we can, using e-vehicles where possible, as well as renewable energy-driven transport services and other forms of low-impact municipal transportation and mobility solutions.
+Our Environmental Strategy focuses on tackling the underlying causes that are driving nature's decline, the unsustainable food system and climate change.
+We have therefore set an ambitious target of reducing carbon emissions from business operations and travel as much as we can, using e-vehicles where possible, as well as renewable energy-driven transport services and other forms of low-impact transportation and mobility solutions.

 Like other business travellers, we primarily use ground-based forms of transport such as cars, Land Rovers, motorcycles, trucks, quads and other vehicles driving on roads, tracks, backroads, trails, and very rarely fly anywhere, if we can drive there on an expedition.
 We promote sustainable commuting by using bicycles, feet (walking), using rail season tickets and car sharing services.
 We occasionally have to use car ferries on some of our journeys, but given the nature of our preferred travel style, we don't use cruise ships - ever.

 We offset our existing carbon emissions through one of our partners eGro who specialise planting forests in developing regions, implementing a scalable and sustainable agroforestry business model.
 The eGro forestation method captures CO

 2 from the atmosphere by developing new forests, introducing strong and thriving crop species to barren, desert and desolate areas, empowering and educating local farmers in commercial re-forestation techniques, which in turn, also provides sustainable employment, alleviates local poverty, secures fresh drinking water and stabilizes food supply.

 eGro is an early stage startup - an impact unicorn on a mission to build forests for a billion people or more.
 They plant trees to build forests and thus create stable microclimates for climate resilient production of crops and raw materials for export markets.
 The forests they build are designed to protect the cash crops from flooding, drought, heatwaves and other weather phenomena.